Arctic Pilot 2020

 Our playground is found 400 km inside the Arctic Circle, easily reached by air from several European hubs.
 The city of Tromsø is friendly, frosty and fun, with some breathtaking natural surroundings that include the Northern Lights.
 More info about Tromsø is found at the very bottom of this page.

 Our goal is to show off the leather lifestyle and increase visibility for all fetishes.
-The main stage for this is the Arctic Pride Parade on Nov 14, but we'll also be very visible elsewhere.
+We'll be around both day and night, and the media will probably also show an interest.
+Even without a parade this year, we'll be very visible!